whyliuxing/reverse-engineering-journal/README.md

 * [ELF Files](#12017-elf-files)

 ## *12/18/16 General Knowledge*
-* A hash function is a mathematical process that takes in an arbitrary-sized input and produces a fixed-size result
+* A hash function is a mathematical process that takes in an arbitrary-sized input and produces a fixed-size output
 * nm: displays symbols in binary
 * ldd: print shared library dependencies
 * To look at instructions starting from pc for stripped binary in gdb: x/14i $pc